Cook Like Czechs

 Instructions

-• In a bowl, combine the active dry yeast, sugar, and one tablespoon of flour.
-Pour in about half of the measured warm milk, whisking well to avoid lumps in the yeast mixture.
+• In a bowl, combine 1 ½ teaspoons active dry yeast, ¼ teaspoon sugar, and one tablespoon of 3 cups all-purpose flour.
+Pour in about half of the measured 1 cup warm milk, whisking well to avoid lumps in the yeast mixture.
 Let stand for 10-15 minutes until bubbles appear on the surface.

-• Grind the pork cracklings and mash them with a spoon to a paste.
+• Grind 7 ounces pork cracklings and mash them with a spoon to a paste texture.

 • Immediately after kneading, roll out the dough on a lightly floured surface into a rectangle about ⅓ inch thick and brush with the ground crackling paste.